solarwinds/appoptics-apm-node/CONTRIBUTING.md

 After all commits and tags have been pushed to git, it's simply a matter of running `npm publish` to send the latest version to the npm registry.

+### Legacy Setup

+To start the dev environment, ensure vagrant and virtualbox are installed, then you can simply run `vagrant up` to start the environment and `vagrant ssh` to connect to it.

+The appoptics `Vagrantfile` also includes a collection of docker containers, defined in the `docker-containers.json` file.
+Note that, while this is intended to be run using the vagrant docker configuration, I've also included a file named `docker.rb` which allows the container list to be set up directly on any system with docker already installed.